 But even if you continue working for a company with a physical office, your commute won’t look the same.
 You’ll be in a self-driving car with all kinds of telepresence equipment—staying connected while driving will be as safe as working at home.

 Time flies, especially when you’re talking about technology.
 Can you believe it’s already been ten years since Steve Jobs introduced the first iPhone?
 At that point, it probably seemed silly to talk about the Internet of Things or AI in the workplace.

-If you want to be the company that looks back in ten years and thinks about how you got out ahead of the competition, now is the time to start molding these technologies and applications.
+If you want to be the company that looks back in ten years and thinks about how you got out ahead of the competition, now is the time to start molding these technologies and business applications.
 But you can’t just dive in head first without a plan and an infrastructure to support it.